rberenguel/goita/README.md

 An extension to take and annotate screenshots.

-It can also be used in a standalone way by visiting https://www.mostlymaths.net/goita/ To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v` [NOTE: this is broken in Safari due to some clipboard permission issue].
+It can also be used in a standalone way by visiting https://www.mostlymaths.net/goita/ To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v`.
 Depending on the browser you may need to click "paste", or accept some clipboard access permissions.
 Use `m` to have fun with memes.

 All images and text are processed locally, no data is sent anywhere.

+> Note
+> It has not been thoroughly tested (manually) on Safari, but all seems to work:
+>
+> - Tests pass.
+> - Pasting and adding arrows and stuff works.

 ## Demo video for version 2.0